 - 3. Parking provided on a private driveway to the front of a dwelling - 4.
 Integrated parking garages

 - 5. Short hedgerows

 - 6. Sandstone walls

-- 7. Open front boundaries with lawned front gardens

-- 8. Timber fencing
+- 7. Timber fencing

-- 9. Brick wall with sandstone coping and railing
+- 8. Brick wall with sandstone coping and railing

-- 10. Brick wall with sandstone coping
+- 9. Brick wall with sandstone coping

 Ice Cream Farm